 The girls also had their own businesses as they got older, and they continued to split up their earnings into these 4 buckets (bank accounts).
 I mentored them on starting their businesses, and one business concept was so good that my younger daughter ran the business (with support from me) every summer for 3 summers from age 14 to 16.
 Each year, she took on more and more responsibility, which freed me up.
 I have lots of lessons about the skills and character development gained with this endeavor and all of the entrepreneurial endeavors.

 There is SOOOOO much more to this story, including the confidence, responsibility, reliability, generosity, and freedom the girls gained through all of this experience.
 I encourage parents to be intentional about this training with their own kids so they become financially wise and savvy from a young age.
 By teaching them early, you’ll instill good financial habits that they’ll take with them into life so they can avoid the financial pitfalls that so many fall into.

 JOIN OUR FACEBOOK GROUP: To find out more and to join the conversations, please join our Facebook Group called Kataltyic Kids https://www.facebook.com/groups/KatalyticKids where we talk more about ways to raise financially wise kids from a young age and develop Godly character as part of that.

-MASTERMIND: Also, be on the lookout for my Mastermind class on this subject, including interviews with other parents on finances and entrepreneurship with their kids, interviews with my own adult daughters, and input from some of the “experts” out there.
+YOUTUBE / PODCAST: Also, check out my Youtube channel to see interviews with other parents on finances and entrepreneurship with their kids, interviews with my own adult daughters, and input from some of the “experts” out there.